 This coastal city is a popular destination for international tourists, particularly in the summer months.
 Due to the heavy tourist traffic, many service providers — from hotel staff to tour operators — are fluent in English.
 The picturesque beaches and resorts attract visitors from around the globe, creating an environment where English is commonly spoken.

-However, many people visit during the winter, too, as the weather in this part of the country is usually relatively mild.
+However, many people visit during the winter, as well, since the weather in this part of the country is usually relatively mild.
 For that reason, although you won’t hear English quite so much at that time, you won’t struggle to find an English speaker.

 English In Bodrum